octo-technology/OpenTezos/docs/deploy-a-node/networks.md

 authors: Maxime Sallerin and Thomas Zoughebi
 ---

+In this chapter we will see how Tezos is a multinetwork, what is the main network, what are the test networks and finally how to configure its node on a certain network.

 ## Multinetwork Node

 Tezos is run on several networks, such as **Mainnet** (the main network) and various Test Networks.
 Some users may also want to run their own networks for various reasons.
 Networks differ in various ways: